-If your pet has a pre-existing condition, and you want cover for it, you’ll need to take out a specific type of policy that’ll cover the condition.
-These are hard to come by, because not many insurers offer cover.
-There are usually restrictions, and not every condition is covered, even with the insurers that do.
+If your pet has a pre-existing condition and you want cover for it, you’ll need to take out a specific type of policy that’ll cover it.
+These are hard to come by because few insurers offer cover.
+There are usually restrictions and not every condition is covered, even with the insurers that do.

 Each insurer will have their own definition of ‘pre-existing conditions’, so have a look at the policy documents from each insurer to be sure how they're defined.
 An issue could be classed as pre-existing if it’s caused by, results from, or is closely related to a condition your pet had before you took out cover too – it’s not always straightforward.

 Get a quote to cover pre-existing medical conditionsGet a quote

 What pre-existing conditions are covered?